pirayeshfar/cafegardee-ai/README.md

 ## 🏗️ Project Architecture

 This project is a modern single-page application (SPA).

--   **Frontend (`/src`):** A static React application that provides the user interface.
-All application source code resides in the `src` directory.
+All application logic resides on the client-side within the `/src` directory.

-    -   `src/components/`: Reusable React components like the `Header`, `Chatbot`, and `LanguageSwitcher`.
+-   **`src/components/`**: Reusable React components that make up the UI.
-    -   `src/hooks/useChat.ts`: A custom hook to manage the chat state, including messages, loading status, and communication with the Gemini API.
+-   **`src/hooks/useChat.ts`**: A custom hook that manages the chat state, including messages, loading status, and communication with the Gemini API service.
-    -   `src/services/geminiService.ts`: A service layer that encapsulates the logic for calling the Google Gemini API.
-It includes language-specific system instructions to tailor the AI's personality.
+-   **`src/services/geminiService.ts`**: This service handles all communication with the Google Gemini API.
+It constructs the requests, includes language-specific system instructions to tailor the AI's personality, and processes the responses.
-    -   `src/lib/i18n.ts`: A simple internationalization utility for handling English and Persian translations.
+-   **`src/lib/i18n.ts`**: A simple internationalization utility for handling English and Persian translations.

 The Google Gemini API is called directly from the frontend.
-The `API_KEY` is expected to be provided as an environment variable in the execution environment, ensuring it's not hardcoded in the source code.
+The `API_KEY` is expected to be provided as an environment variable by the platform where the app is running, ensuring it is not exposed in the client-side code.

 ## 🚀 Deployment